nelu/rutorrent-filemanager-media/README.md

 ];
 ```
   - `$allowedFormats` holds the allowed media formats file extensions (audio/video/image) in regex format
-  - `$streampath` is useful when you need a different the url path for the media viewer (ex: when you use a replacement video player in your browser and web auth)
+  - `$streampath` is useful when you need a different url path for your media files (ex: when you use a replacement video player in your browser and web auth)

+Settings available in the screenshot dialog:
+ - Screens rows: number of thumbnail rows in the output screensheet
+ - Screens columns: number of thumbnail columns in the output screensheet
+ - Thumbnail width: the width of each cell in the screensheet tile